The Getty

 Facets and "Hierarchies"

-The records for the top organizational levels of the AAT, including Facets and "Hierarchies," may not be edited, merged, or moved without the permission of your supervisor.
-You may not add a new Facet or Hierarchy.
+The records for the top organizational levels of the AAT, including Facets and "Hierarchies," may not be edited, merged, or moved.
+It is not permitted to add a new Facet or Hierarchy.
+The Getty Vocabulary Program may undertake such activities if absolutely necessary; however, it is strongly discouraged because such major changes to the core structure of the AAT would disrupt thousands of users' implementations of the AAT.

 3.1.1.6.3